-Yes there is an awesome algae eater that you can keep with your African Cichlids but in this article I’m also going to tell you about a few easy changes to make in your tank to reduce that algae as well!
+Yes, there are awesome algae eaters that you can keep with your African Cichlids, but in this article, I’m also going to tell you about a few easy changes to make in your tank to reduce those algae as well!

 When it comes to algae eaters that can handle their own against aggressive African Cichlids and can also do well in African Cichlid water parameters, a Pleco is your best bet…but not just any Pleco.

 The common pleco is very easy to find in your local fish store (LFS) but I don’t suggest you go that route.
 The common pleco has a few more cons then pros.